 Copywriter vs. Content Writer vs. Digital Marketing

-Copywriting, content writing, and digital marketing are often used interchangeably by people outside of the writing and web design industry; however, they each have nuances that you should be aware of.
+Copywriting, content writing, and digital marketing are often used interchangeably by people outside the writing and web design industry; however, they each have nuances that you should be aware of.

 The term copywriting pre-dates digital marketing.
 It used to be it’s own, dedicated branch within large advertising firms, such as Ogilvy.
 You’d often have a team of copywriters tweaking words and titles on ads creating long-copy in magazines to sell watches, cars, and soap.

 Now, a copywriter’s a persuasive writer.
 This often has to do with its very conversational approach to writing.
-They aren’t too worried about a piece of content being too long or too short.
+They are not too worried about a piece of content being too long or too short.
 Instead, they want to make sure it’s interesting, engaging, and personal.
 They’re talking with you, rather than talking at you.
 If it’s done right, you’ll find yourself reading the entire article, top to bottom.
 After all, the more you read, the more invested you become; the more room we have to win you over.

 The formula and thought process go a little like this: if the title (headline, nowadays) is relevant to you or interesting enough to get your attention, you’ll read the first few sentences.
 If the next few sentences are as engaging as the introduction to the copy, you’ll keep reading … and so on, until you’ve read the entire article.